yob/pgredis/README.md

 If the real redis specs are green and a pgredis spec fails, then it's likely a bug in pgredis rather than the specs.

-## TODO

-* spec and implement list commands (or at least the ones required by sidekiq)
-* improve stdout/stderr of the server
-  * log in a consistent way
-  * add debug levels so it's possible to print full commands and responses if required
-  * don't print an error when clients disconnect
-* default to leaving some dangerous commands (like FLUSHALL) disabled.
-Allow the operator to opt-in to enabling them with a CLI switch
-* Prometheas metrics endpoint?